Research Programs

 Joy Pierzynski:

-Joy focused on two separate studies meant to understand the movement of phosphorus in soil.
-The first investigates P cycling within the organic fraction of native prairie soil, while the second attempts to understand phosphorus fertilizer reaction products, fate and transport.
+Joy focused on two separate studies aimed to understand the movement of phosphorus in soil.
+The first investigates P cycling within the organic fraction of native prairie soil, while the second attempts to understand phosphorus fertilizer reaction products, fate, and transport.

 Dissertation title: The effects of P fertilizer addition on P transformations on high-P fixing and grassland soils